 Project Cicero is an annual non-profit book drive designed to create and supplement classroom libraries in under-resourced New York City public schools.

-Since its inception in 2001, Project Cicero has distributed two million new and gently used books to more than 10,000 New York City classrooms and libraries, reaching an estimated 425,000 students.
-We receive donations from individuals and families from over 100 independent, public, and parochial schools each year, and have received generous contributions from many book publishers.
+Since its inception in 2001, Project Cicero has distributed 3,250,000 new and gently used books to more than 20,000 New York City classrooms, reaching over 700,000 students.
+We receive donations from more than 100 independent, public, and parochial schools each year, and also receive generous contributions from many publishers.

 Project Cicero is named in honor of the Roman writer, statesman, orator and philosopher Marcus Tullius Cicero, who created extensive libraries in the first century, B.C.
 He shared his love of literature and learning, just as Project Cicero seeks to do.